How can you make your Panama Hat last longer?

 Moreover, if you want to reshape your Panama Hat brim up or down, do it in a rolling pattern, like a scroll map or a diploma.
 Do this gently to obtain the desired shape, remember to avoid the pinch.
 If you want to maintain the original shape of the hat, avoid bending or straining too much or too often.

 If you need to store it safely while traveling, you can use the travel hat box.
 No need for rolling your hats anymore.

 Keep your hat dry

 It is recommended to not use your hat under rainy conditions, it will lose its shape if it gets wet.
 Don’t let it come in contact with water in any way.
-Again, accidents happen, so in the event that your Panama Hats gets wet, leave it under the shade.
-If possible, use a hat stretcher until it has dried, this will help avoid your Panama Hat to shrink.
+Again, accidents happen, so in the event that your Panama Hats get wet, leave them under the shade.
+If possible, use a hat stretcher until it has dried, this will help avoid your Panama Hat shrinking.